Cretan revolt (1866–1869): Arkadi

 One particular event caused strong reactions among the liberal circles of western Europe, the "Holocaust of Arkadi".
 The event occurred in November 1866, as a large Ottoman force besieged the Arkadi Monastery, which served as the headquarters of the rebellion.
 In addition to its 259 defenders, over 700 women and children had taken refuge in the monastery.
 After a few days of hard fighting, the Ottomans broke into the monastery.
-At that point, the abbot of the monastery set fire to the gunpowder stored in the monastery's vaults, causing the death of most of the rebels and the women and children sheltered there.
+At that point, the rebel Kostis Giaboudakis set fire to the gunpowder stored in the monastery's vaults, causing the death of most of the rebels and the women and children sheltered there.
 As reported by the American writer and consul William Stillman and others over the recently introduced telegraph, this event caused enormous shock in the rest of Europe and in North America and decreased the perceived legitimacy of Ottoman rule.

 Context

 In the spring of 1866, meetings took place in several villages.
 On 14 May an assembly was held in the Aghia Kyriaki monastery in Boutsounaria near Chania.
 They sent a petition to the Sultan and the consuls of the big powers in Chania.
 At the time of the first meetings of the revolutionary committees, the representatives were elected by province and the representative of the Rethymno region was the hegumen of Arkadi, Gabriel Marinakis.

 At the announcement of these nominations Ismail Pasha sent a message to the hegumen via the Bishop of Rethymno, Kallinikos Nikoletakis.
 The letter demanded that the higumen dissemble the revolutionary assembly or the monastery would be destroyed by Ottoman troops.
 In the month of July 1866, Ismail Pasha sent his army to capture the insurgents, but the members of the committee fled before his troops arrived.
 The Ottomans left again after destroying icons and other sacred objects that they found in the monastery.

 In September, Ismail Pasha sent the hegumen a new threat of destroying the monastery if the assembly did not yield.
 The assembly decided to implement a system of defense for the monastery.
 On 24 September, Panos Koronaios arrived in Crete and landed at Bali.
 He marched to Arkadi, where he was made commander-in-chief of the revolt for the Rethymno region.
 A career military man, Koronaios believed that the monastery was not defensible.
 The hegumen and the monks disagreed and Koronaios conceded to them, but advised the destruction of the stables so that they could not be used by the Ottomans.
 This plan was ignored.
 After having named Ioannis Dimakopoulos to the post of commander of the garrison of the monastery, Koronaios left.
 At his departure, numerous local residents, mostly women and children, took refuge in the monastery, bringing their valuables in hopes of saving them from the Ottomans.
 By 7 November 1866, the monastery sheltered 964 people: 325 men, of which 259 were armed, the rest women and children.